 Linear is so simple to use, it’s easy to overlook the wealth of complex technologies packed under the hood.
 One we are particularly proud of is Linear’s powerful sync engine.
 Synchronizing information in realtime across all users, it keeps everyone on the same page.
 Instantly and without delay.
 So that you see exactly what everyone else is seeing.
 No spinners, no waiting, no problems.

 Focus your team priorities over a set period of time.
 Like sprints, cycles group work by time to keep up your team’s momentum.
 Unlike sprints, cycles are not tied to releases.
 A familiar workflow, refined to create healthy routines and focus teams on what work should happen next.

 Keep track of the progress your team is making: See how many issues in the Cycle have been started and completed.
 Quickly identify how much scope was added and removed since the start of the cycle.
 For more detailed insights, you can break down the workload in a cycle by project, label, and assignee, as well as what percentage of issues in those categories have been completed.

 See how many issues or estimate points you should be able to fit into the cycle based on your team's velocity.

 Cycles run on an automated schedule to reduce unnecessary date math and help create routine.
 Any unfinished work rolls over to the next cycle automatically.

 Define start week, start day and duration of your cycles along with other preferences like custom naming patterns.
 Add a cooldown after each cycle to give your team a break and bandwidth to work through technical debt or miscellaneous tasks.

 Plan, track and ship larger pieces of work from start to finish.
 Projects can be shared across multiple teams and come with their own unique features, graphs, and notification options.
-Every detail is designed to be helpful.
-So you can make better informed decisions and progress faster.

 Project status, lead, team, start date, target date, members - see every project detail at a glance.
 Attach external links and resources to add even more context.